 I have scars.
 I have a scar above my eye-brow and was told I fell in the bath tub when I was a small child.
 I have a scar on my hand where I cut it while washing a glass.
-But I also have deep inner scars that through much work have been healed.
+My biggest scar is right down my chest where they opened me up, took out a dead heart, and replaced it with a new one.
+That scar reminds me of pain, suffering, loss, hope, and life.
+I also have deep inner scars that through much work have been healed.

-If Jesus had lived through his beatings and suffering, he would have scars that revealed his trauma.
-He bore the suffering for us; stepped into suffering in our place.
+If Jesus had lived through his beatings, he would have had scars that revealed his #trauma.
+He bore the suffering for us.
+He took the beating and dying for us.
+He stepped into suffering in our place.
 His scarring shows what he did for us – because he loved us.

 What scars are you holding on to?
 Yes – you may have outward scars, but what about those deep emotional scars you keep hidden and bandaged?
 Are you ready to unravel the dirty covering and allow healingl?
 Perhaps today is that day.

 Below are a three steps you can take to move toward healing.